msupply-foundation/conforma-web-app/docs/internal/admin/List-Core-Actions.md

 # List of Core Actions

-The snapshot loaded with the system at the start called `core_templates` has a list of all core-actions included in template `Sample template`.
+The snapshot loaded with the system at the start, called `core_templates`, has a template called `Sample template`, which contains all the core actions listed here.

 ## Disclaimer